Unmissable: Ultimate Day Trip to Sumidero Canyon

 Cañon del Sumidero is the second most popular tourism site in Chiapas after Palenque, and rightly so, due to its natural beauty and proximity to San Cristobal de las Casas.
 The canyon spans a 13km stretch of the Río Grijalva, with its highest walls reaching 1000m above the river.

-The National Park the canyon is situated in is made up of tropical rainforest, so it’s the perfect way to prepare for your time in the jungle if you are heading to Palenque, or as a nice reminder of where you’ve been if you are heading west towards Oaxaca next.
+The Sumidero Canyon’s National Park is situated in is made up of tropical rainforest, so it’s the perfect way to prepare for your time in the jungle if you are heading to Palenque, or as a nice reminder of where you’ve been if you are heading west towards Oaxaca next.

 The best way to experience Sumidero Canyon